SpiceWire/AutoVent/README.md

 # Automatic Air Vent

-These sketches operate a fresh air vent.
-The vent resupplies fresh air for exhaust fans and combustion air.
+These Arduino sketches operate a fresh air vent to resupply fresh air for exhaust fans and combustion air.
 One sketch simply cycles the motor in each direction to allow for electrical debugging.
 The other two sketches operate the vent in response to a furnace call for heat.
-Of these two, one sketch uses pull up resistors on the limit switches, the other sketch uses pull down resistors.
+Of these two, one sketch uses pull-up resistors on the limit switches, the other sketch uses pull-down resistors.

 As designed, the vent door opens when the thermostat calls the furnace for heat.
 The vent is composed of a sliding door driven by a lead screw connected to a reversible motor.
+The door closes when there is no longer a call for heat.

 Arduino's heat call pin should be connected to Normally Open (NO) side of the furnace switch/relay.
 When there is a furnace call for heat, the furnace relay closes and heatCallReading will read LOW.

 There are two methods to prevent overtravel of the vent door.
-A roller switch (maxOpenLimitSw and maxClosedLimitSw in the sketch) engage the lead screw's carriage at the limit of travel on each end.
+A roller switch (maxOpenLimitSw and maxClosedLimitSw in the sketches) engage the lead screw's carriage at the limit of travel on each end.
 The roller switches signal the microcontroller to stop the motor (by use of a relay) before the limit of travel.
 They also inform the Arduino of the carriage's position when the call for heat is turned on and off.